davidmedina-contact/js/autoCarousel/README.md

 #Auto Carousel

-##This carousel scrolls through items in the HTML sideways.
+##This carousel scrolls sideways through items in the HTML.

 **Features:**